Office of Web Communications

 The University's Web site is produced by University Communication's Web Communications Office.
 The Web Communications Office has the responsibility of defining the content, look and feel, interface, links, information architecture, and navigation of the University's official home pages.

-Zach Wheat, Director of Interactive Media and Web Services, oversees the management, content, design, and functionality of the University of Virginia Web site (www.virginia.edu).
+Sheri Winston, Director of Audio, Video and Web, oversees the management, content, design, and functionality of the University of Virginia Web site (www.virginia.edu).
 Web developers Jonelle Kinback, Kristy Moon, Christina Meyer, Carey Hill, and Lana Elam help maintain the University's home page structure and unit Web pages.

 Consistent with University and state policy on the appropriate use of equipment, the University’s Web site (signified by the address "virginia.edu" or within the range of Internet protocol addresses assigned to the University of Virginia) cannot be used for commercial, non-mission-related purposes.